Home » Economy » Goods and Services Tax

 • Implementation (July 1, 2017): GST laws implemented, replacing complex Central and State taxes.

-• Exemptions: Some essential commodities exempted; Gold and job work for diamonds attract lower tax rates.
+• Exemptions: Some essential commodities are exempted; Gold and job work for diamonds attract lower tax rates.

 • Compensation Cess: Levied on demerit goods and certain luxury items.

-• Technological Infrastructure: Extensive efforts made to build GSTN (GST Network), a not-for-profit company, providing IT backbone for taxpayer registration, return filing, and tax payments.
+• Technological Infrastructure: Extensive efforts were made to build GSTN (GST Network), a not-for-profit company, provides an IT backbone for taxpayer registration, return filing, and tax payments.

 • Amendments and Refinements: Post-implementation, GST underwent amendments and refinements based on feedback from businesses and economic changes.